60dimension/IELTS-Vocabularies/Vocabulary04.md

 The media depict him as a left-wing bogeyman.

-He is very skeptical about the value of rote learning.
+He is very sceptical about the value of rote learning.

 The room was filled with cases of liquor.